Cartridges of the Mondragon Rifle

-What appears to be a very small bullet, of .208 caliber, is actually a 90 grain projectile that is 1.2 inches long and seated very deeply into the case.
-Whether the washer and bullet combination is just is for support because of the small neck surface area, or is there a “Colonel Rubin” secret?
+What appears to be a very small bullet, of .208 caliber, is actually a 1.2 inch long projectile, weighing 90 grains, and seated very deeply into the case.
+Is the washer and bullet combination just is for bullet support because of the small neck surface area, or is there a “Colonel Rubin” secret?
 Does this “expanding chamber” reduce the chamber pressure during combustion and the gas expansion phase of firing?
-Perhaps someone with a better understanding of chamber combustion pressures will fill us in.
+Perhaps someone with a better understanding of chamber combustion process will fill us in.

 The projectile is 90-grain jacketed bullet of .208 caliber and was launched at 2900 fps.
 That doesn’t sound like much compared to cartridges of today, but consider this, the current 5.56 NATO round fires a 62 grain bullet of .223 at about 3000 fps.